Rent Cart Redesign

 OVERVIEW

-Rentit is the rental service of Reebonz.
-Its cart was originally built as a static wishlist, not a functional checkout step.
+Rentit, Reebonz’s premium rental service, originally utilized a cart built as a static wishlist, not a functional checkout step.
 This project transformed it into a dynamic bundling system that redefined how users move from browsing to checkout.

 The impact: